Nominate for Council

 Useful resources

 As part of preparing for the WA Local Government Elections held in October 2025, an Election Candidate Information webinar was held in August 2025.
-This session may be a valuable reference for anyone considering nominating for Mayor or Councillor in the upcoming City of Nedlands special election in March 2026.

 - The Hon.
 Hannah Beazley MLA – Minister for Local Government